Amlan102003/RRT-Path-plotting/README.md

 2.Enter X,Y Coordinate of the Goal Point.
 3.Enter Number of obstacles you want to put in the environment.
 4.Input the Coordinates of those obstacles one by one (The obstacles are represented by 30x30 rectangles and the user has to enter the coordinate of the Top-left corner of the rectangle).
+The input has been designed in such a way that if the 30x30 rectangle created by the user collides with the start or goal point the Code insists the user to enter the value of the Coordinates again, until the rectangle created with that coordinate does not collide with start or goal point

 ALGORITHM=>